Frequently Asked Questions

 1. Stop all running product packs.

-5. Mount the shared directory on other nodes, at this point the update is successful on all the deployment node.
+5. Mount the shared directory on other nodes.
+At this point, the update is successful on all the deployment node.

 Without the aid of a Configuration Management Tool: